 The nutrient requirements of cotton are well known, and methods of fertilizer application and other cultural practices resulting in optimum production have been developed over the past 50 years.
 Boron (B) has been universally recognized as the most important micronutrient for cotton production.
-While B is essential for all stages of plant growth, an available supply is most important during flowering and boll development.
+While boron is essential for all stages of plant growth, an available supply is most important during flowering and boll development.
 This is especially true with today’s fast-fruiting, high-yielding varieties.

 - Cotton requires an adequate available supply of boron—especially during the boll development stage – or boll shed may occur, which reduces yields.

 - Multiple foliar sprays of Solubor® applied alone or with insecticides will ensure an adequate supply of boron during flowering and boll development.

-- Preplant soil application of Granubor® 2 plus foliar sprays of Solubor during the season are recommended for soils testing low in available boron.
+- Preplant soil application of Granubor® plus foliar sprays of Solubor during the growing season are recommended for soils testing low in available boron.

-Cell wall strength, cell division, fruit and seed development, and sugar transport are plant functions related to B. Improved fiber quality (fineness, uniformity and strength) has been reported with B applications.
-While B requirements for optimum plant nutrition are low as compared with those of nitrogen (N), phosphorus (P) and potassium (K), the need for B is especially significant in flowering and boll development.
+Cell wall strength, cell division, fruit and seed development, and sugar transport are plant functions related to boron.
+Improved fiber quality (fineness, uniformity and strength) has been reported with boron applications.
+While boron requirements for optimum plant nutrition are low as compared with those of nitrogen (N), phosphorus (P) and potassium (K), the need for boron is especially significant in flowering and boll development.

-Because B is vital to flower formation and seed production during the boll development stage, a decrease in B supply during this critical stage can result in decreased yields.
+Because boron is vital to flower formation and seed production during the boll development stage, a decrease in boron supply during this critical stage can result in decreased yields.
 New flowers are distorted and there may be excessive shedding of squares.
-The sepals around the bolls also may fail to harden with low levels of available B.
+The sepals around the bolls also may fail to harden with low levels of available boron.

-Severe deficiencies of B which result in visual symptoms are rarely found in cotton producing regions where B has been applied in previous years.
+Severe deficiencies of boron which result in visual symptoms are rarely found in cotton producing regions where boron has been applied in previous years.
 Visual symptoms include bushy plants with young leaves which are thicker and darker green.
 Leaves may be misshapen and distorted with short and brittle petioles.